MHaynes33/BlackBox/README.md

 ### Phase 3 Outputs

-At the conclusion of Phase 3, the following artifacts are produced:
+At the conclusion of Phase 3, the following are produced:

 - Holdout prediction file:
   `data/phase3_predictions.csv`
 - Global performance metrics (MAE, RMSE, R²) for the various models as shown on the notebook: [Notebooks/Model Development & Integration.ipynb](https://github.com/MHaynes33/BlackBox/blob/main/Notebooks/Model%20Development%20%26%20Integration.ipynb)
-- Granular hit-rate statistics as shown on: [Notebooks/Model Hit Rates.ipynb](https://github.com/MHaynes33/BlackBox/blob/main/Notebooks/Model%20Hit%20Rates.ipynb)
+- Granular hit-rate statistics as shown on:
 ---

-*Phase 3 is complete*

 Phase 3 Final Takeaway:
 The stacking ensemble achieves: